WeirdFishez/Credit_Risk_Analysis/README.md

 ## Summary
-As can be seen from the outputs above, the most sucessfull models for our credit risk analysis came out to be BalancedRandomCForestClassifier with a  Balanced
+As can be seen from the outputs above, the most sucessfull models for our credit risk analysis came out to be our Ensemble models BalancedRandomCForestClassifier and EasyEnsembleClassifier.
+All models had a high precision of .99, however this means nothing when they misses the 10-15 true fradulent activities.
+Therefore We can look to the balanced accuracy score for both models which are leaders with .795.
+We can also look at the F1 score for both models which is a high .94-.95.
+This tells us that there is not a pronounced imabalance between sensitivity and precision.